ADVERTISEMENT

 Though this mug rug is only partially finished, you can see how much the fabric draws in during the finishing process.

 Voilà!
-Just 3 simple steps to create a fun mug rug.
+Just three simple steps to create a fun mug rug.
 They’re just the right size, and the thick cotton easily absorbs stray drips and drops.
+If you've got the dreaded nylon loopers lying around, you can use them to make mug rugs instead of throwing them away.
 Now that I know how easy it is, I’m planning to buy more loops to match my favorite mugs—and to weave a few more potholders as well.

 Happy Weaving!